ruslanmv/ruslanmv.github.io/_posts/2021-06-18-Reinforcement-Learning-with-Games-and-Neural-Networks.md

-**Congratulations** we have excuted  an Atari Game with python and  executed a Reiforcement Learning  with Colab!
+**Congratulations** we have excuted  an Atari Game with python and  executed a Reinforcement Learning  with Colab!